God's Appointed Times

 New Covenant Meaning: Yom Teru'ah is not mentioned in the apostolic writings, but these ten days are an appropriate time to intercede for the salvation of Israel and Jews, as well as one's own family (Ps 26:2; 139:23-24; Dan 9:4-23; Rom 9:1-4; 10:1).
 Disciples of Yeshua should pray that unbelieving Jews will engage in sincere repentance and turn to their Messiah during this period.
 Yom Teru'ah also remembers and anticipates the final days of awe, namely the return of Yeshua, which will be announced with the sound of a trumpet, and the judgment (Matt 24:31; 1Cor 15:52; 1Th 4:16; Rev 11:15).

 Yom Kippur (Day of Atonement)

-Time: 10 Tishri, one day (Sep-Oct); seventh month of the year.
+Time: 10 Tishri, one day (September-October); seventh month of the year.

 Scripture: Exodus 30:10; Leviticus 16:34; 23:26-32; 25:9; Acts 27:9; Hebrews 9:7, 25; 10:1-3.

 Background: Instituted by God at Mt.
 Sinai through Moses to provide atonement for the nation of Israel.
+The atonement on Yom Kippur only cleansed unintentional sins.
+Capital crimes could not be atoned.
+The atonement sacrifice was only for Israel and had to be repeated year after year.
 This is the only day the Torah prescribes as a day of fasting.

 Sukkot (Feast of Booths)

-Time: 15 Tishri (Sep-Oct); seventh month of the year; lasts seven days.
+Time: 15 Tishri (September-October); seventh month of the year; lasts seven days.

 Scripture: Exodus 23:16; 34:22; Leviticus 23:33-44; Deuteronomy 16:13-17; 31:10; John 7:1-14, 37.